jamesryla/photool/README.md

 # photool
-A CTF tool to gather exif &amp; strings data from images.
+A CTF & general OSINT tool to gather exif &amp; strings data from images.